+Math is everywhere, offering broad career choices.
+Any complex system can be analyzed using mathematics, which means math arises in health care, business, marketing and even entertainment.
 Mathematics is much more than simple arithmetic and equations; it is the study of abstract structures, space, change and the interrelations of these concepts.
-Mathematics is the one language in which the meaning of each symbol can be defined precisely; it can be used to describe scientific concepts and processes exactly.
 Mathematicians work to address some of science and society's most pressing questions.
 Their work bridges the gaps between scientific disciplines and provides a framework for considering problems in their purest, most theoretical form.

 Freshmen: You will begin your studies with preparatory courses in mathematics, engineering or computer science, physics and statistics.